 Did you like this article?
 You can find a printer-ready version of this article on our NIght Sky Notes resource page every month, free to share with your club newsletter, website, or even local paper!

 Plan your skywatching with help from our planner page, featuring daily stargazing tips courtesy EarthSky monthly sky maps, and videos from NASA/JPL.
-You can even find out how to spot the International Space Station.
-Both Astronomy and Sky and Telescope magazines offer regular stargazing updates to readers in print and online.
-Want to join group of folks for a star party?
-Find a member club near you using our club map, and check out astronomy events near you with our events page.
-We wish you clear, dark skies!
+You can even find out how to spot the International Space Station!
+Both Astronomy and Sky and Telescope magazines offer regular stargazing guides to readers, both in print and online.
+Want to join a group of folks for a star party?
+Find clubs and astronomy events near you, and may you have clear skies!

 Last Updated: May 24, 2019